Publishing a u3a Website

 Providing text alternatives to non-text content #

-The use of Alternative text or ‘Alt Text’ should be completed when images are uploaded to a webpage.
-This feature helps visually impaired users understand, the content and context of an image.
-A short description of the image, in the context of the webpage, should be inserted in the Alt Text box, both upon uploading the image and if need be when the image is placed on a web page.
+Alternative text or ‘Alt Text’ should be completed when images are uploaded to a webpage.
+This feature helps visually impaired users understand an image’s content and context.
+A description of the image, in the context of the webpage, should be inserted in the Alt Text box, when uploading the image and if need be when the image is placed on a web page.
 When the page is displayed and the visitor is using software tools designed for the visually impaired, which read aloud the page content, this description will be included as well.
 The Alt Text is NOT displayed on the screen, as it is considered metadata.
 The UK Government has an overview of good practice, a summary is provided here, while how to include Alt Text into SiteWorks is discussed here.

 Ensuring Information and Structure is separate from Presentation #